-Black Beard is regarded to be one of the most devious and ruthless pirates who tormented the waters of the Atlantic and the Caribbean, in the early part of the 18th century (1716-1718).
-And while his pirating activities might not have extended for decades, the history of Black Beard is one that is recounted and embellished with much fervor.
+Black Beard (also, Blackbeard) is regarded to be one of the most devious and ruthless pirates who tormented the waters of the Atlantic and the Caribbean, in the early part of the 18th century (1716-1718).
+And while his pirating activities might not have extended for decades, the history of Black Beard is one that is recounted and embellished with much fervour.

 The most highlighting conquest in the pirating endeavour of Blackbeard however, was his capture of the French vessel La Concorde in November 1717.
 As a validation of his overwhelming pirating superiority, he renamed the vessel to Queen Anne’s Revenge and went on to inflict more heinous piracy acts on hapless mariners till his death in 1718.